 Yoann Folly is a French/Togolese defensive midfielder who was born in Paris, France on 6th June 1985.
 Folly began his career at Saint-Etienne, but was snapped up by Southampton as a youngster in 2003.
-The French U21 starlet made his Saints debut on March 27th 2004 in a 1-0 win over Tottenham, following an injury crisis at St Marys.
+The French U21 starlet made his Saints debut on March 27th 2004 in a 1-0 win over Tottenham, following an injury crisis at St Mary's.
 Folly retained his place for the rest of the season and adapted to Premiership football brilliantly, looking completely at ease, as if he had been playing top level football for years.
 He started off attacks from his position just in front of the back four, and did all the simple but necessary things right.

-Folly had a nightmare start to the 2004/05 season after a terrible performance in the opening day defeat at Aston Villa in August.
-The Frenchman made just two further sub appearances in the next couple of months.
+Folly had a nightmare start to the 2004/05 season putting in a terrible performance in the opening day defeat at Aston Villa in August.
+The Frenchman made just two further sub appearances over the next couple of months.
 Harry Redknapp threw Folly on in the 5-1 humilation at Tottenham on December 18th 2004, but then later deemed him not good enough.
 He joined Nottingham Forest for a short loan spell in January, and scored on his debut for the club in a 3-0 win at QPR in the FA Cup 3rd round.
 Folly also spent a month with Preston in April 2005.

 Folly rejected the offer of a new deal at Southampton to sign for Sheffield Wednesday on a permanent basis in the summer of 2006 for an undisclosed fee.
 The former Saints man started 2006/07 reasonably well, but found himself on the bench more often than not as the season went on.
-It didn't help that Sturrock, the man who brought Folly to the club was replaced by Brian Laws.
+It didn't help that Sturrock, the man who took Folly to the club was replaced by Brian Laws.
 Folly scored his first ever goal in the Carling Cup on 28th August 2007 in a 2-1 win over Hartlepool.
 He was appearing less and less in league competition however, and handed in a transfer request in January 2008.

 2009/10 was another frustrating season for Folly, who once again struggled for playing time.
 In February 2010 Folly joined League 2 play-off hopefuls Dagenham & Redbridge, and helped the club to a 7th place finish.
 On 2nd May 2010 Plymouth announced Folly's departure from the club after his contract expired.